avalcarcel9/rtapas/README.md

   - `outfile` Is set to `NULL` by default which only returns the subject-level `tibble` as a list in the local R environment.
-To save each subject-level `tibble` as an R object specify a `list` or `vector` of file paths to save with either .rds or .RData exentions included.
+To save each subject-level `tibble` as an R object specify a `list` or `vector` of file paths to save with either .rds or .RData extensions included.
   - `verbose` A `logical` argument to print messages.
 Set to `TRUE` by default.